 |Norwegian||jeg er||du er||han/hun er||vi er||dere er||de er|

-This looks pretty easy, doesn’t it?
-And in the past tense the pattern is the same.
-“I was” is jeg war, while “we were” is vi var.
+As you can see, this is not very complicated.
+And also the past tense is easy: “I was” is jeg var, while “we were” is vi var.

+This may sound confusing, so I will give you an example.
 The dictionaries indicate that bok is a feminine word, meaning that you can say “boka” when you talk about the book.
-But the dictionary will also tell you that you also choose to use masculine instead: boken.
+But the dictionary will also tell you that you can choose to use masculine instead: boken.

 How to use masculine and feminine is everyone’s own choice.
 But the language user’s freedom of choice relates to far more than just the nouns.
 This can be complicated, because it’s a matter of finding your own style.
 The good news is that you don’t really make mistakes when making “wrong” choices – it only sounds strange.
 By the way, in Nynorsk, you’ll have to stick to three genders, but as you may know, most foreigners learn Bokmål.